jeremyevans/quinto/README.md

 This is only required if want to connect to a remote server using the command line interface.

-## Running the Server
+## Running the NodeJS Server

-To run the server:
+To run the NodeJS Quinto server:

     node server.js